kiedtl/website/src/content/blog/hare.md

-However, this only works for primitives that already *have* default types -- you can't define the default type for, say, a `struct` like you can in Rust (by implementing `Default`, I think, I'm not sure).
+However, this only works for primitives that already *have* default types -- you can't define the default type for, say, a `struct` like you can in Rust (by implementing `Default`, I think, I'm not entirely sure).

 #### Far too loose syntax for `if`/`else`/`for`

 A commonly-cited problem with C's syntax is the fact that the braces for loops and control-flow statements are optional.
-Instead of taking care of this problem like any sane language created in 2020 would, Hare doesn't.
+Instead of taking care of this problem like any sane language created in 2020 would, Hare sadly does not.

 #### Less undefined behaviour

-In Hare, most behaviour that is undefined in C (e.g. overflow) is defined in Hare's spec.
+In Hare, most behaviour that is implementation-defined (or worse, platform-defined) in C (e.g. overflow) is defined in Hare's spec.

 #### Good Unicode support in the standard library

-Hare has builtin functions for UTF8 processing in the `encoding` module, which is nice (though I haven't personally used it yet, so I'm not sure how robust it is right now).
+Hare has builtin functions for UTF-8 processing in the `encoding` module, which is nice (though I haven't personally used it yet, so I'm not sure how robust it is right now).
 You even have functions to get properties of Unicode codepoints in the `unicode` module!
 In C you'd have to pull in a